-Why is My Roku Narrating Movies and Everything
+Why is My Roku Talking to Me – Narrating Movies and Everything

-As we’ve told you above, Roku has a voice guide functionality, an accessibility feature that reads the Roku interface.
-It is a helpful feature for users who require audible help for navigating across the Roku menu.
+As we’ve told you above, Roku TV has descriptive audio controls and an accessibility feature that reads the Roku interface.
+The accessibility feature is helpful for users who require audible help navigating the Roku menu through the Roku remote.

 If you are streaming a movie or TV show on Roku and your Roku starts narrating everything, there is no need to panic.
-That’s because the voice guide on Roku has been activated.
+That’s because the descriptive audio options on Roku have been activated.
 And you can get rid of it in a few steps only.

 How to Stop Roku From Talking using Remote

-Roku lets you turn the audio guide off using your Roku remote control.
-It is the simplest and quickest method to turn off the voice guide on Roku.
+Roku lets you turn the audio description off using your Roku remote control.
+It is the simplest and quickest method on how to turn off audio description on Roku.

-All you need to do is quickly press the asterisk/ star button (*) four times in a row.
+You need to quickly press the asterisk/star button (*) four times in a row.
 And the voice guide will turn off in a few seconds.

-However, if you have disabled this shortcut method on Roku, you can use the second method described in the next section.
+However, if you have disabled this easiest way method on Roku players, you can use the second method described in the next section.